ycq091044/SafeDrug/README.md

         - RXCUI2atc4.csv: this is a NDC-RXCUI-ATC4 mapping file, and we only need the RXCUI to ATC4 mapping.
 This file is obtained from https://github.com/sjy1203/GAMENet, where the name is called ndc2atc_level4.csv.
         - drug-atc.csv: this is a CID-ATC file, which gives the mapping from CID code to detailed ATC code (we will use the prefix of the ATC code latter for aggregation).
 This file is obtained from https://github.com/sjy1203/GAMENet.
         - rxnorm2RXCUI.txt: rxnorm to RXCUI mapping file.
 This file is obtained from https://github.com/sjy1203/GAMENet, where the name is called ndc2rxnorm_mapping.csv.
+        - drugbank_drugs_info.csv: drug information table downloaded from drugbank, which is used to map drug name to drug SMILES string.
         - drug-DDI.csv: this a large file, containing the drug DDI information, coded by CID.
 The file could be downloaded from https://drive.google.com/file/d/1mnPc0O0ztz0fkv3HF-dpmBb8PLWsEoDz/view?usp=sharing
     - Output
-        - atc32SMILES.pkl: drug ID (we use ATC-3 level code to represent drug ID) to drug SMILES string dict (This file is created by **get_SMILES.py**, due to the change of drug bank web structure, it may need updates)
+        - atc3toSMILES.pkl: drug ID (we use ATC-3 level code to represent drug ID) to drug SMILES string dict
         - ddi_A_final.pkl: ddi adjacency matrix
         - ddi_matrix_H.pkl: H mask structure (This file is created by **ddi_mask_H.py**)
         - ehr_adj_final.pkl: used in GAMENet baseline (if two drugs appear in one set, then they are connected)